 Where to stay in Brighton:

 Base yourself on the seafront at the opulent Hotel du Vin, where you’ll find a sweeping staircase leading to quirky rooms, some with rolltop baths.
-Alternatively, book the good-value Blanch House, Brighton’s original boutique hotel in a Georgian terrace just back from the seafront.
+Alternatively, book at the quirky A Room with a View, crowned one of the most unusual UK staycation spots by yours truly.

 How to get there:

-Few cities are as beautiful as Cambridge, its dreamy spires rising up from the green fields around the River Cam.
+Few cities are as beautiful as Cambridge, its dreamy spires rising up from the green fields around the River Cam, making it one of the best cities to visit in the UK for architecture buffs.
 Drink it all in by taking a walk along ‘the Backs’ of the college, snapping some photos of King’s College Chapel (currently closed to the public), or partaking in an essential Cambridge activity – a spot of punting on the river.
 The city is dominated by the stately facades of its university colleges, and the vibrant student population keeps the food and bar scene interesting.

 Cambridge University Botanic Garden.
 For a fun, free day out, explore this 16-hectare teaching and research garden.
 Home to over 8,000 plants, it was opened in 1762.
 Spot more than 100 species of birds, reptiles, and amphibians too.
-The garden is open 10am to 6pm until the end of September.
-An adult ticket costs £6 – kids under 16 go free – and you’ll need to book online before your visit.
+The garden is open 10am to 4pm and you’ll need to book online before your visit.
+An adult ticket costs £6 – kids under 16 go free.

 Where to stay in Cambridge:

 The best hotel in town is the chic Varsity, in the thick of the colleges and with its own spa and roof terrace.
-There are just 48 individual rooms, many with lovely views over the city.
+There are just 48 individual rooms, many with lovely views over the city, and it scores top marks on our COVID-friendly cleanliness scale.
 If you’re a bit more budget-conscious then you can’t go wrong with a room at the Premier Inn, with comfy beds and free WiFi, just to the east of the city centre.

 How to get there: